-Water quality testing results obtained during the monitoring programme, show a clear difference in water quality in all four monitoring wells, with GPE065 most akin to the injected Waipaoa River water and GPE069 representing ambient groundwater in the Makauri Aquifer at this site.
-Irrigation wells GPD115 and GPD189 both located south of the MAR site, are most akin to GPE069 (ambient groundwater), but show that the ambient water quality composition in the Makauri Aquifer is variable.
+Water quality testing results obtained during the monitoring programme, show a clear difference in water quality in all four monitoring wells, with GPE065 most akin to the injected Waipaoa River water and GPE069 representing ambient groundwater in the Makauri Aquifer at this site before August 2020 (injection plume breakthrough was recorded in August 2020).
+Irrigation wells GPD115 and GPD189 both located south of the MAR site, are most akin to GPE069 (ambient groundwater), but show that the ambient water quality composition in the Makauri Aquifer is variable (Section 2.1.5 and Table 3).

 The salinity expressed as either Electrical Conductivity (EC) or chloride provides good indicators to track the injection plume.
 The salinity (and thus EC and chloride) does not change notably by biological or chemical reactions and the Waipaoa River water is much fresher (i.e., has lower EC and chloride levels) than ambient Makauri Aquifer water at the site.
-EC levels have been recorded continuously with automatic loggers in GPE067, GPE068 and GPE069, and chloride has been obtained by sampling and lab testing (Figure 12).
+EC levels have been recorded continuously with automatic loggers in GPE067, GPE068 and GPE069, and chloride has been obtained by sampling and lab testing (Figure 16).
 The EC and chloride recordings are not fully aligned in this graph.
 However, the general trend is consistent for both parameters.